Kim Kardashian: Hollywood

-Kim Kardashian: Hollywood is a casual free-to-play role-playing game that was released on iOS and Android on June 24, 2014.
+Kim Kardashian: Hollywood was a casual free-to-play role-playing game that was released on iOS and Android on June 24, 2014.
+It was discontinued on April 7, 2024.
 In the game, the player's goal is to increase their fame and reputation, starting on the E-list and rising to the A-list.
-The game is fronted by American media personality Kim Kardashian, featuring regular appearances from her character.
+The game was fronted by American media personality Kim Kardashian, featuring regular appearances from her character.

 Gameplay

 In Kim Kardashian: Hollywood, players aim to increase their reputation by gaining fans in order to become A-List celebrities.
 Players can gain more fans by booking modeling jobs, acting jobs, club appearances, and going on dates.
 Actions taken during jobs and dates cost energy, which refills over time, but gain the player money and experience.
 High ratings on jobs and dates earn you more fans and increase your celebrity ranking.
 Although the game is free-to-play, in-game money and "K-Stars", which can be used to buy clothing, accessories, or refill your energy, can be purchased for a fee although you can watch a short video or ad to receive free K coins or energy.